 Two main types of medication are commonly used:

-- Alpha-blockers – These relax the muscles of the bladder and prostate to improve urine flow.
+- Alpha-blockers – These relax the bladder muscles and prostate to improve urine flow.
 Examples include tamsulosin and alfuzosin.
 These work quickly but don’t reduce prostate size.

 - 5-alpha reductase inhibitors – These shrink the prostate over time by altering hormone levels.
 Examples include finasteride and dutasteride.
 They may take several months to work and are often used in combination with alpha-blockers.